wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

   },
 ```

-> Note: If you are not familiar with using `npm` scripts, they can be very powerful and useful to any Node.js project. `npm` scripts can be chained together in several ways.
+> Note: If you are not familiar with using `npm` scripts, they can be very powerful and useful to any Node.js project.
+Scripts can be chained together in several ways.
 One way to chain scripts together is to use the `pre` and `post` prefixes.
 For example, if you have one script labeled `start` and another labeled `prestart`, executing `npm run start` at the terminal will first run `prestart`, and only after it successfully finishes does `start` run.

 Now run the application and navigate to http://localhost:8080.